 - 2. Ensure the Master is Unlocked (The Master must be unlocked prior to entering the Tool to prevent the ball bearings from impinging on the Tool bearing race.) - a.
 Turn the Latch output command OFF and turn the Unlatch output command ON. - b.
-The Solenoid Energized input is ON. - c.
-The Unlocked input is ON and remains ON, indicating that the Tool Changer locking mechanism is fully retracted and the Unlatch operation is complete.
+The Solenoid Energized input is ON. - The Unlocked input is ON and remains ON, indicating that the Tool Changer locking mechanism is fully retracted.